The 10 Worst Newark Suburbs For 2023

 • High rate of uninsured families

-FYI: We defined a suburb as being within 30 miles of Newark.
+We defined a suburb as any town within 30 miles of Newark.

-Additionally, we limited the analysis to places that have over 2,000 people.
-This left us with a grand total of 215 suburbs to evaluate around Newark.
+We also limited the analysis to places with over 2,000 people.
+This left us with a grand total of 214 suburbs to evaluate around Newark.

-We ranked each place with scores from 1 to 215 in each category, where 1 was the “worst”.
+We ranked each place with scores from 1 to 214 in each category, where 1 was the “worst.”

-And finally, we crowned the city with the worst quality of life index the “Worst Suburb near Newark.”
-We’re lookin’ at you, Morristown.
+And finally, we crowned the city with the worst quality of life index, the “Worst Suburb near Newark.”
+We’re looking at you, Morristown.

-Editor’s Note: This article is an opinion based on facts and is meant as infotainment.
-Don’t freak out we updated this article for 2023.
-This is our tenth time ranking the worst suburbs around Newark.
+We updated this article for 2024, which reflects our tenth time ranking the worst suburbs around Newark.

 Well there you have it — the worst of the ‘burbs surrounding Newark with Morristown casting itself ahead of the pack.